MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/deploy-sm.md

 ## Avoid using Turkish language collations with Service Manager

-This section applies only if you're considering deploying a Service Manager database or data warehouse database to a SQL&nbsp;Server that has been configured to use a Turkish language collation.
+This section applies only if you're considering deploying a Service Manager database or data warehouse database to a SQL Server that has been configured to use a Turkish language collation.

  The installation of a Service Manager database isn't supported on a computer running SQL&nbsp;Server that uses a Turkish language collation.
 This is true for both the Service Manager and data warehouse databases.
 If you specify a computer running SQL&nbsp;Server that contains a Turkish language collation during the deployment of a Service Manager database, the following warning message appears.